BMKEG/deepDIG/README.md

 # neuDIGs
-Neuroscience Domain Instance Graphs (neuDIGs) are implementations of the DIG formalism (dig.isi.edu) in the context of an advanced, complex scientific subject.
+Neuroscience Domain Instance Graphs (neuDIGs) are implementations of the DIG formalism (http://dig.isi.edu) in the context of an advanced, complex scientific subject.